vestrel00/contacts-android/docs/entities/sync-contact-data.md

 ## Only contacts that are associated with an Account are synced

 More specifically, RawContacts that are not associated with an Account (local, device-only) are not synced.

+> ℹ️ For more info, read about [Local (device-only) contacts](./../entities/about-local-contacts.md).

-Syncing is account specific, which is why you must turn on Contact syncing in the system settings.
+Syncing is account specific (and therefore specific to RawContacts as a Contact may have one or more constituent RawContacts from different Accounts), which is why you must turn on Contact syncing in the system settings.

 For example, data belonging to a RawContact that is associated with a Google account (e.g. Gmail) will be available anywhere the Google account is used; in any Android or iOS device, a web browser,